vasuman/glob/Readme.md

 $ mkdir -p $DIR/{pages,posts,static}
 ```

-2. Copy the `config.yml.template` into the directory.
+2. Copy the `config.example.yml` into the directory as `config.yml`.

 3. Copy the default css files into the `$DIR/static` directory.